-- ✓ Appoint and develop extra ordinary leaders at every level - ✓ Foster a University-wide culture of innovation, quality, and service - ✓ Be a leader in science, management and technology - ✓ Ensure proper incentives and capitalize on University-wide synergies - ✓ Build brand and reputation and market aggressively
+- Appoint and develop extraordinary leaders at every level - Foster a University-wide culture of innovation, quality, and service - Be a leader in science, management and technology - Ensure proper incentives and capitalize on University-wide synergies - Build brand and reputation and market aggressively

+Strategic Initiativ ve #4

+The University v rill be a recogn ized higher education lead er in innovation, quality, and service.

+Strategy Intended Outcomes/Objectives

-Strategic Initiative 4 The University will be recognized higher education leader in innovation, quality and service.
-Strategy Intended Outcomes /Objectives Measures to be used /Criteria for Success • I. Appoint and produce extraordinary leaders at every level II.
-Foster a University-wide culture of innovation, incubation, quality, and service.
-III.
-Be a leader in science, management and technology.
-IV.
-Ensure proper incentives and capitalize on University-wide This will maximize the use of its resources by creating and sustaining a culture of innovation, incubation, collaboration, quality, leadership, and service in all areas and at every level.
+Measures to be used / Criteria for Success

+- Appoint and produce extraordinary leaders at every level - Foster a University-wide culture of innovation, quality, and service - Be a leader in science, management and technology - Ensure proper incentives and capitalize on University-wide synergies

+This will maximize the use of its resources by creating and sustaining a culture of innovation, collaboration, quality, leadership, and service in all areas and at every level.
 To accomplish this goal, incentive structures must be aligned with the desired outcomes.
 Equally important is ensuring that the University is widely known and admired for these attributes.

-Foster a University- wide culture of innovation, quality, and service Be a leader in science, management and technology
+- Foster a University-wide culture of innovation, quality, and service - Be a leader in science, management and technology

-2.10.5 Strategic Initiative 5: The University will have cost effectiveness and adequate Infrastructure
+Strategic Initiative #5: The University will have cost effectiveness and adequate Infrastructure

 As state institutions of higher education in India look to the future, they must find new ways to reduce costs and increase income.
-The University will stress efficiency and effectiveness in all that it undertakes.
-At the same time new construction and facility renovation will be prioritized along with the improvement in facilities, transportation, communication, and other forms of infrastructure that support students, faculty, and staff at the various campuses of the University.
-By 2034 the University will be recognized as an innovator in cost-effectiveness, facility and technology infrastructure, green technology and its ability to develop new income streams.
+The University will stress efficiency and effectiveness in all it undertakes.
+At the same time there is a constant need to assess and improve facilities, transportation, communication, and other forms of infrastructure that support students, faculty, and staff at the various campuses that comprise the expanding Kashmir University.
+New construction and facility renovation needs will be prioritized.
+The latter will be done with an emphasis on safety and security in addition to proving what is needed to execute the plans of the University.
+By 2020 the University will be recognized as an innovator in cost-effectiveness, facility and technology infrastructure, and its ability to develop new income streams.